irfanbozkurt/js-bigint-optimizer/README.md

 <u>Function #1: 18017.343ms</u> <br>
 Function #2: 82566.880ms

-So a rough "turnover" point can be <b>600 digits</b> for <b>subtraction</b>.
+So a rough turnover point can be <b>600 digits</b> for <b>subtraction</b>.

-# Algorithm Decision Mechanism

-After this stupid / basic analysis, we come up with the following set of rules:
+After this basic analysis, we come up with the following set of rules:
 1. Use supported numbers when both of the operands are smaller than 16 digits
 2. Use bigint addition / subtraction when number of digits of at least one of the operands is less than 800 / 600.
 3. Use our custom implementation when at least one of the operands is greater than these limits.

-Please refer to **/util/algebra.js** to see the interface that makes these decisions and completely abstracts these decisions from the user functions.
+Please refer to **/util/algebra.js** to see the interface that makes these decisions

 # References
 Youssef Bassil & Aziz Barbar<br>